night-ghost/rx5808-pro-diversity/README.md

 - *(NEW)* **Setup Menu** - Creating menu for toggling settings.
 - *(REMOVED)* ~~**DIP mode** - Set channel by extern DIP switch~~
 - *(new) 4-way AV-switch instead of manual - menu visible 10 seconds after any key press
+- *(very new) No manual switch - menu comes to screen for 5s after any key press
+- *(very new) Battery voltage control with beeps in low voltage
+- *(very new) Band scan with step 2MHz - not by channels

 ##Usage
 ####Screens